GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_working_with_styles.md

 __Things to watch out for:__
 - __File paths/references:__ If the style references external files (SVGs, images) with absolute paths, those paths may break on another machine.
 - __Missing resources:__ If an external resource (symbol, image) is absent or moved, the style may fail or fall back to default symbols.
-- __Version compatibility__: Styles created in one version of QGIS may not fully work or may degrade in another version
+- __Version compatibility__: Styles created in one version of QGIS may not fully work or may degrade in another version.
 - __Data compability:__ If you have set rules or classification based on a layer's attributes, the column names and attributes must be present in the dataset on the second computer.
 :::